iAbhishek91/learn-terraform/docs/00-tf-commands.md

 # pass a variable files.
 tf plan --var-file=prod.tfvars

+# save the terraform plan to a file
+# note the file will NOT be human readable
+# for exam we need to know, not used in real time
+tf plan -out=tfplan
+# output
+# This plan was saved to: tfplan
+# perform exactly these actions, run the following command to apply
+#   terraform apply "tfplan"

+# stop performing update of all the resources will not happen
+# this is used for large project as it may hit the API limits
+tf plan -refresh=false

+# to minimize the API call, we can also restrict plan for target resource, instead of *
+# this is also for the same purpose as previous one
+tf plan -target=ec2
 ```

 - checks the state, to verify what is already created and whats not. it creates a .terraform folder.
 Its difficult if we loose that file.